braddle/osf-resources/Kubernetes/README.md

 #### check Service

-The service should not be listed on the services page of the dashboard
+The service should now be listed on the services page of the dashboard

 ![The Services page of the Kubernetes dashboard](docs/services.png)